camilouribebotta/visual-essays/docs/help.md

 Paragraph 2b2 ...
 ```

 Given this document, a map directive associated with Paragraph 1b1 would only be displayed when Paragraph 1b1 was the "active" paragraph.
-A directive is associated with a parag
+A directive is associated with a paragraph if the directive is adjacent paragraph text without an intervening blank line.

 ### Active Paragraphs